NIW Notice of Intent to Deny (NOID): How to Respond and Win Your National Interest Waiver Case

 • why waiving labor certification benefits the United States

-Many Exxon professionals qualify for both EB-1A and NIW, and a strategic dual-filing approach can strengthen long-term outcomes.
+Many Exxon professionals qualify for both EB1A and NIW, and a strategic dual filing approach can strengthen long term outcomes.

-Exxon Roles Commonly Approved Under EB-1A or NIW
+Exxon Roles Commonly Approved Under EB1A or NIW

 • petroleum engineers